 Hybrid Learning: This model assumes students are learning both in school and remotely for extended periods of time.
-Hybrid learning will occur in the event that local authorities close schools, or due to a single cohort group, level or school being exposed to the virus.
+Hybrid learning will occur in the event that local authorities require it.

 As a community, we are monitoring key external metrics as well as many internal metrics.
 Externally, there are 3 key metrics: (1) Percent positivity; (2) Daily cases; and (3) Reproduction number.

 Percent positivity and Daily cases are from Chicago’s COVID dashboard.